openforcefield/openff-bespokefit/docs/users/theory.md

 symmetry-equivalent.
 Below, two symmetry-equivalent torsions for the fragment are highlighted.
 :::

 Once a minimal set of symmetry-equivalent torsions are collected, SMIRKS patterns are generated with [ChemPer].
-SMIRKS patterns are constructed to include as much chemical information about as many atoms as possible while being consistent across the parent molecule and all of the torsion's fragments.
-This means that the torsion will be highly specific to a single chemical environment while still being transferable between parent and fragment and to other molecules that share the computed fragment.
+We consider the fragments to be the minimum electronically decoupled substructure around each torsion which preserves the local chemical environment.
+Hence, SMIRKS patterns are constructed to include the maximum common substructure between the parent and fragment giving them an ideal mix of specificity and transferability between parent and fragment and to other molecules that share the computed fragment.

-Since fragments electronically decouple a parameter from the greater molecule, and since SMIRKS patterns include the entire fragment, torsion parameter SMIRKS are transferable not just among fragments within a parent molecule but also between parent molecules.
 As a result, the common cores of congeneric series like the ligands of TYK2 (pictured) can be parameterized once and cached.
 When a new molecule produces the same torsion SMIRKS, the parameter can be reused from the cache, saving the significant computational effort associated with a torsion drive.